Project-MONAI/tutorials/README.md

 During integration testing, we run these notebooks.
 To save time, we modify variables to avoid unecessary `for` loop iterations.
 Hence, during training please use the variables `max_epochs` and `val_interval` for the number of training epochs and validation interval, respectively.

+If your notebook doesn't use the idea of epochs, then please add it to the variable `doesnt_contain_max_epochs` in `runner.sh`.
+This lets the runner know that it's not a problem if it doesn't find `max_epochs`.

+If you have any other variables that would benefit by setting them to `1` during testing, add them to `strings_to_replace` in `runner.sh`.

 ### 4. List of notebooks and examples
 **2D classification**
 #### [mednist_tutorial](./2d_classification/mednist_tutorial.ipynb)